leverinfo/aspectj-logging/README.md

 ## How to Use

-For start, configure a Spring Bean like this:
+To start, configure a Spring Bean like this:

 ```
 @Bean